-- An employee may use accrued paid sick days beginning on the 90th day of employment. - An employer shall provide paid sick days upon the oral or written request of an employee for themselves or a family member for the diagnosis, care or treatment of an existing health condition or preventive care, or specified purposes for an employee who is a victim of domestic violence, sexual assault, or stalking. - An employer may limit the use of paid sick days to 24 hours or three days in each year of employment.
+- An employee may use paid sick days beginning on the 90th day of employment. - An employer shall provide paid sick days upon the oral or written request of an employee for themselves or a family member for the diagnosis, care or treatment of an existing health condition or preventive care, or specified purposes for an employee who is a victim of domestic violence, sexual assault, or stalking. - An employer may limit the use of paid sick days to 40 hours or five days, whichever is greater, in each year of employment.